ephi052/VS-Code-SBATCH-Syntax-Highlighting/README.md

 1. Open any `.sbatch` file in VS Code to see syntax highlighting.
 2. Right-click on the `.sbatch` file in the file explorer and select:
    - **Submit a SLURM Job from This File** to submit the job
-   - **List Submitted Jobs from This File** to view active and historical jobs from this script
+   - **List Submitted Jobs from This File** to view active jobs and last day of history from this script

 ### Syntax Highlighting